liquibase/liquibase-contribute-site/docs/code/api/configuration-configurationdefinition.md

 ### setDescription()

 Sets the description for the setting.
-This is used in end-user facing documentation for the setting.
+This is used in end-user-facing documentation for the setting.

 ### setDefaultValue()